 Hugh Allan was head of the Boston office of the Allan Steamship Line, a Canadian and Scottish firm founded by his father, Andrew Allan, and uncle, Sir Hugh Allan.

-On July 5, 1892, 231 Beacon was acquired from Hugh Allan by his first cousin, Bryce J. Allan, his successor as the head of the Boston office of the Allan Steamship Line.
+On July 5, 1892, 231 Beacon was acquired from Hugh Allan by his first cousin, Bryce James Allan, his successor as the head of the Boston office of the Allan Steamship Line.

-Bryce Allan married in June of 1896 to Anna Palfrey and he transferred 231 Beacon to Anna Palfrey as a wedding gift.
+Bryce Allan married in June of 1896 to Anna Palfrey and he transferred 231 Beacon to her as a wedding gift.
 Prior to their marriage, she had lived at 255 Beacon with her mother, Louisa (Bartlett) Palfrey, the widow of Francis Winthrop Palfrey.
-The Allans lived at 231 Beacon during the 1896-1897 winter season, after which they moved to her family home at 255 Beacon following her mother’s death in January of 1897.
+The Allans lived at 231 Beacon during the 1896-1897 winter season, after which they moved to 255 Beacon following Louisa Palfrey’s death in January of 1897.

 William O. Taylor was the son of Charles Henry Taylor, publisher of the Boston Globe.
 William Taylor joined the Globe staff after graduating from Harvard in 1893 and served in various positions.
 After his father’s death in 1921, he became publisher of the newspaper, and remained in that position until his death in July of 1955.